slamdf150xc/EPV-Resume-User/README.md

 You can also create a group in the Vault with these users in it and assign that one group the same permissions to the safe.

+It's also assumed that your REST API is working in general.

 ## Edit the Script
 Once you have the script on your system you will need to edit a few variables so it will run.
 - **$baseURL**, URL or IP address for your environment.